4 PUBLIC POLICY REQUIREMENTS, OBJECTIVES AND OTHER APPROPRIATION MANDATES

 Grantees are prohibited from knowingly using appropriated funds to support activities that promote the legalization

-of any drug or other substance included in Schedule I of the schedule of controlled substances established by
+of any drug or other substance included in Schedule I of the schedules of controlled substances established by

 section 202 of the Controlled Substances Act, 21 U.S.C.
 812 except for normal and recognized executive-congressional